byexamples/byexample/README.md

 ## Extend ``byexample``

-It is possible to extend ``byexample`` adding new ways to find examples in a document and/or to parse and interpret a new language or adding hooks to be called regardless of the language/interpreter.
+It is possible to extend ``byexample`` adding new ways to find examples in a document and/or to parse and run/interpret a new language or adding hooks to be called regardless of the language/interpreter.

 The ``doc/how_to_extend.rst`` is a quick tutorial that shows exactly that.